adamulrich/CulturalHallLighting/lighting.md

 The 12v LED power supply selected provides power for up to 54 100ft LED strands.
 Power is wired using at least 12 gauge wire to the small distribution block, and then from there to each of the large distribution blocks.

 The male pigtails are wired into the distribution blocks.
 We covered them in white electrical tape to make them look a little nicer.
 Because the spool can pull on the power cable, we were very concerned about pulling the pigtails out of the distribution block.
-The blue retention blocks take the stress of any pulling on the connection to the distribution blocks.
+The blue retention blocks (3d printed - model for this is linked above) take the stress of any pulling on the connection to the distribution blocks.

 ![Electrical Wiring](IMG_20231219_084156.jpg)